 • The Higher Education Teaching, Learning and Assessment Policy is available here.

-• The College has two university partners who validate our provision, Staffordshire University and the University of Salford.
-The programmes that are delivered with each partner, and the benefits for students are outlined in the University Course Guide.
+• The College has one university partner who validates our provision, Staffordshire University.
+The programmes that are delivered with our partner, and the benefits for students are outlined in the University Course Guide.

 • Our HE Careers and Employability Offer for HE Students is available here.

-• Our current University Course Guide is available here.
+Our University and Adult Education Course Guide is available here.